 Since the introduction of the Extra- Statutory Concessions Order 2012 any distribution to Shareholders when closing down a solvent business that has over £25,000 to make in shareholder distributions, is treated as income for tax purposes unless a Members Voluntary Arrangement is used.

 Fortis are not tax advisors but will work with your tax advisor/ accountant to make sure that you are taking advantage of all reliefs available to you.
-Your accountant should be able to provide further information on the tax benefits associated with Entrepreneurs’ Relief.
-Or you can read the Government information on it.
+Your accountant should be able to provide further information on the tax benefits associated with the MVL process.

 If you wish to discuss the MVL process in more detail then please contact us for further guidance.